Since so many people have emailed, Tweeted and texted Mom wanting to know the status of

 Except for that pesky Squirrel Team 6 that lives out back and taunts me from the window.
 Much of my afternoons are passed barking at those disgusting rodents from the upstairs.
 One day, they will be mine.
 (You have been warned, Squirrels.)

-I’ve had a number of visitors come visit me this fall: first, Mom’s former roommate Katy from New York, then her business partner and close friend Stef from LA, then my godmother Aunt Lemon and her boyfriend from New York.
+I’ve had a number of visitors come visit me this fall: first, Mom’s former roommate Katy from New York, then my godmother Aunt Lemon and her boyfriend from New York.
 It’s hard maintaining your social calendar when you’re so in demand as I am.
 I’ve started having to take applications for lunch dates.